Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Is Multiplayer desync fixed in Update 4? https://www.youtube.com/watch?v=OjiLxOBdkU8
 * Q&A: Will Mods break? https://www.youtube.com/watch?v=f1iY6Fj__E0

+## December 15th, 2020
+* Q&A: What is priority currently? https://www.youtube.com/watch?v=GOg5NVFpjSU
+* Q&A: Will RTX be added to Update 4 with the new Unreal Engine? https://www.youtube.com/watch?v=RubFX693enI
+* Q&A: Will there be any major changes to the game with Update 4? https://www.youtube.com/watch?v=8ImofeADWyI

 # Satisfactory Update 5